index

 Your soul is broken, your body is the substrate.

 It's somehow both the least cheesy and least believable of the mainline series yet, while having the strongest plot.
-Conflict is everywhere and the journey feels real with paralell stories of some substance.
+Conflict is everywhere and the journey feels real with parallel stories of some substance.

 Fucking awesome.
 The fear, the gore, the horror, all beautiful.